 The different species in the Barwon-Darling respond differently to the system's 'boom and bust' cycles.
-For example, bony herring spawn in a range of flowing and stillwater conditions and are able to quickly respond to periodic bankfull and overbank flows with large, and often multiple, breeding events.
+For example, bony herring spawn in a range of conditions and are able to quickly respond to periodic bankfull and overbank flows with large, and often multiple, breeding events.
 In contrast, Murray Cod reproduce in response to temperature at a similar time each spring.
 Survival of larvae and young fish is dependent on flowing water habitats (typically generated by baseflow or higher) and their numbers decline if these conditions do not occur.
 The life cycle of Murray Cod is further impacted by flow diversions because it is a 'nesting' species where the male guards the eggs.
 Any sudden drop in water level, which can happen with pumping, will cause the male to abandon the nest and the eggs die.
 Extensions of periods of low flow or cease to flow periods can therefore impact individual species lifecycles, species mix and the ecosystem as a whole.

-A review of flow events between 1990 and 2017 shows that most of the MDBA's Environmental Low Flow Indicators (known environmental water requirements at particular sites) for the Barwon-Darling are not being achieved, particularly for events required once or twice a year.215 Further, the number of days per year that flow levels at Bourke are high enough to deliver connectivity and aquatic habitat access between Walgett to Menindee have halved under current conditions (from 88 to 44 days per year).216 Modelling also shows that post-development impacts on ecological flows has been most significant downstream of Bourke, with low flow events that support environmental outcomes becoming less frequent and shorter.217
+A review of flow events between 1990 and 2017 shows that most of the MDBA's Environmental Low Flow Indicators (known environmental water requirements at particular sites) for the Barwon-Darling are not being achieved, particularly for events required once or twice a year.
+Further, the number of days per year that flow levels at Bourke are high enough to deliver connectivity and aquatic habitat access between Walgett to Menindee has halved under current conditions (from 88 to 44 days per year).
+Modelling also shows that post-development impacts on ecological flows has been most significant downstream of Bourke, with low flow events that support environmental outcomes becoming less frequent and shorter.
 The changes observed in cease to flow and low flow periods as outlined in Chapter 6.2 have caused ecological impacts.
-While the fish kills downstream of the Plan area were highly publicised, the combination of high temperatures and prolonged cease to flow conditions also resulted in mortality of large invertebrates at several locations along the Barwon-Darling.
+While the fish deaths downstream of the Plan area were highly publicised, the combination of high temperatures and prolonged cease to flow conditions also resulted in mortality of large invertebrates at several locations along the Barwon-Darling.

 Site visits conducted by Mallen-Cooper in 2019 found dead river mussels, varying in number from a few to thousands (Figure 11).
 Live river mussels were only found in one location in Tilpa, which was next to a non-saline groundwater seepage point.
-These surveys appeared to encompass most of the river mussel population of the Barwon-Darling, therefore representing a far greater impact on riverine biota than the recent fish kills.
-The size of the dead river mussels indicates that these were likely 20 to 40 years old, and while able to survive cease to flow
+These surveys appeared to

-Mallen-Cooper, M. (2019).
-Barwon-Darling Water Sharing Plan: opportunities to link ecology, river hydraulics, culture, and social values to meet the objectives of the Water Management Act.
-Discussion paper for the NSW Natural Resources Commission
+Mallen-Cooper, M. (2019), Barwon-Darling Water Sharing Plan: opportunities to link ecology, river hydraulics, culture, and social values to meet the objectives of the Water Management Act, discussion paper for the Natural Resources Commission.

-215 Carlile (2017), Hydrological impacts of water management arrangements on low flows in the Barwon-Darling River system, Advice to the Commonwealth Environmental Water Office.
+&lt;sup>238 Carlile, P. (2017), Hydrological impacts of water management arrangements on low flows in the Barwon-Darling River system, Advice to the Commonwealth Environmental Water Office.